 Letter 422: What a fine thing is about to begin -- something that deserves to be old rather than new: now Spectatus will be a...

-What this man has heard about you is of such a kind that he comes already in love with you.
-And what you will find in him is such that you will not bear his departure.
+Now the things which this man has heard about you are of such a kind that he comes already in love with you; and the things which you will find in him are of such a kind that, when he departs, you will not bear it.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.